SpaceX Readies For Key Test Of Capsule Built To Carry Astronauts Into Space

 Even though the Crew Dragon capsule won't have any people on board when SpaceX's Falcon 9 rocket blasts off Saturday morning, assuming the schedule doesn't slip, it's still a huge deal for U.S. spaceflight.

 That's because ever since NASA retired the space shuttles in 2011, the agency has had to rely on Russian space vehicles to get astronauts to the International Space Station.
-John Logsdon, a space historian with The George Washington University, says this SpaceX flight test will be the first step toward restoring the nation's ability to put people in orbit.
+John Logsdon, a space historian with George Washington University, says this SpaceX flight test will be the first step toward restoring the nation's ability to put people in orbit.

 "And because it is that first step," Logsdon says, "it has a kind of transcendent significance beyond the event itself."

-The last time SpaceX did a major flight test, the company tested its big new Falcon Heavy rocket by launching a cherry red convertible Tesla on a celestial joyride — images beamed back showed a space-suited mannequin named "Starman" at the wheel, cruising out into the universe accompanied by a David Bowie soundtrack.
+The last time SpaceX did a major flight test, the company tested its big new Falcon Heavy rocket by launching a cherry red convertible Tesla on a celestial joyride — images beamed back showed a space-suited mannequin named Starman at the wheel, cruising out into the universe accompanied by a David Bowie soundtrack.
 So hopes are high that the upcoming launch will be an entertaining show.

 After all, the founder of SpaceX is a well-known showman who is rarely boring.
 Elon Musk is on a mission to colonize Mars, and his company has spent the past decade and a half methodically marching toward that goal.
-It started by offering satellite launch services at rock-bottom prices, then moved to ferrying cargo back and forth to the space station for NASA.
-Now, it's flight-testing its first crew vehicle.
+It started by offering satellite launch services at rock-bottom prices, then moved to ferrying cargo back and forth to the International Space Station for NASA.
+Now it's flight-testing its first crew vehicle.

 "Human spaceflight is basically the core mission of SpaceX," company executive Hans Koenigsmann told reporters in a preflight briefing.
 "So we are really excited to do this.
 There's nothing more important for us than this endeavor."